SourJello/TheGymCore6BackendTemplate/README.md

 - $ dotnet run

 ## To Use
-- If you decide to use this template for your own project outside of your local environment remember that the user name and passwords for the database where exposed here.
+- If you decide to use this template for your own project outside of your local environment remember that the user name and passwords for the database were exposed here.
 You will need to change them in src/TheGymApplication/appsettings.json and src/TheGymInfrastructure/Docker/docker-compose.yml

 ## TODO:
 - Create new template that builds a docker image of the application